jgtolentino/insightpulse-odoo/DOCKER_SETUP.md

 # Docker Setup for InsightPulse Odoo

-This repository includes a complete Docker setup for building and deploying Odoo 19.0 with custom addons.
+This repository includes a complete Docker setup for building and deploying Odoo 19.0 with custom addons, following DigitalOcean best practices.

 ## 🚀 Quick Start

-### Local Development
+### Option 1: Simple Setup (Official Image)

 1. **Clone and setup:**
    ```bash